drtz/mars-attacks/README.md

 ### Non-Blocking IO

-IO operations in this app will block threads from handling concurrent requests.
-Each instance of the application will be able to handle a lot more traffic
+IO operations in this app will block the application process from being able to handle concurrent requests.
+Each instance of the application would be able to handle a lot more traffic with a non-blocking server architecture.

 ## Building